What we do

 - PASSIONATE about Scotland’s coastal and marine environment.

-- INPSIRE others to explore and care for Scotland’s coastal and marine environment.
+- INSPIRE others to explore and care for Scotland’s coastal and marine environment.

 - INNOVATE with the approaches we use to engage with people.